nuthanc/kali-tutorial/README.md

         * Finally send ACK packet
         * It's like you say hi to a neighbour, your neighbor acknowledges SYN by saying hello too, and finally you acknowledge too and that's ACK
         * After this you can start your conversation
-        * In computer, you do this via ports, item that can be opened on a macine and they are ways to communicate for certain protocols
+        * In computer, you do this via ports, item that can be opened on a machine and they are ways to communicate for certain protocols
             * HTTP over port 80, HTTPS over port 443
     * Demonstrate via WireShark
         * In Kali, type wireshark& and start capture